How to Teach Gemini CLI to Write Python Scripts with Inline Dependencies

 shared how Gemini CLI wrote a portable, single-file Python script that I could

 immediately run.
-I didn't have to run pip install
+I didn't have to run pip install or create a virtual

 environment, even though it used various Python dependencies.